gruntwork-io/docs/docs/iac/usage/composing-your-own-service.md

 We offer a collection of [services](../overview/services.md#what-is-a-service) that piece together individual [modules](../overview/modules.md#what-is-a-module) for specific use cases such as EKS clusters and VPCs with public and private subnets.
 While we strive to make our service catalog as a complete as possible, you may need to create your own service to suit a specific use case or need for your company.

-In this guide, you will learn how to create a service that uses the [AWS Lambda Function](../../reference/modules/terraform-aws-lambda/lambda/) and [API Gateway](../../reference/modules/terraform-aws-lambda/lambda-http-api-gateway/) modules from the Gruntwork Infrastructure as Code (IaC) Library.
+In this guide, you will learn how to create a service that provisions a simple API using the [AWS Lambda Function](../../reference/modules/terraform-aws-lambda/lambda/) and [API Gateway](../../reference/modules/terraform-aws-lambda/lambda-http-api-gateway/) modules from the Gruntwork Infrastructure as Code (IaC) Library.

 ## Prerequisites